 As the cam rotates, it operates the rocker arm which in turn pushes the diaphragm up and down.
 The downward movement of the diaphragm sucks the fuel through the strainer from the fuel tank.
 The upward movement of the diaphragm pushes the fuel up which causes the inlet valve to close and the outlet valve to open.
 The fuel through the outlet valve goes to the carburetor.

-If the float chamber of the carburetor is filled up and there is no need to pump more fuel till some of it is consumed and the engine continues to run, the pump will build up excessive pressure in it which may damage the pump itself.
+If the float chamber of the carburetor is completely filled up and there is no need of pumping more fuel till some of it is consumed and the engine continues to run, the pump will build up excessive pressure in it which may damage the pump itself.
 To avoid this, the connection between the rocker arm and the pull rod is made flexible with the help of springs.
-When the fuel pressure in the pump increases, it compresses the diaphragm spring and the rocker’s arms spring which separates the rocker arm from the eccentric.
-Thus, although the cam is running continuously, the pump is not operated till the fuel pressure decreases it.
-In this manner, the fuel supply to the carburetor is regulated under its need.
+When the fuel pressure in the pump increases, it compresses the diaphragm spring and the rocker's arms spring which separate the rocker arm from the eccentric.
+Thus, although the cam is running continuously, the pump is not operated till the fuel pressure decreases in it.
+In this manner, the fuel supply to the carburetor is regulated in accordance with its need.

 Electrical fuel pump-